JieSun-pku/detonationFoam/README.md

 detonationFoam_dev(two phase) branch is developed base on the detonationFoam_V2.0 branch (based on OpenFOAM 8).
 The description of the governing equations and mathematical models can still be found in the documentation under the version 1.0 branch.

 # What's new?
 Two-phase model is added.
 The reliability of the current solver has undergone preliminary testing.
-The author will conduct further validation tests and gradually upload sample calculations and
+The author will conduct further validation tests and gradually upload example cases.

 ## Directory structure
 detonationFoam_dev